This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Buffer zone around wild crops #

-Can wild harvest sites be located less than one kilometre from potential sources of environmental contamination such as golf courses, etc., if it is demonstrated that the wild crops are completely isolated from contact with prohibited substances by a clearly defined buffer, in accordance with section 7.6.4?
+Can wild harvest sites be located less than one kilometre from potential sources of environmental contamination such as golf courses, etc., if it is demonstrated that the wild crops are completely isolated from contact with prohibited substances by a clearly defined buffer, in accordance with Clause 7.6.4?
 (343.1)

-No. There is no latitude in 7.6.4 to reduce wild crop buffer zones, where required, to less than 1 km.
+No. There is no latitude in Clause 7.6.4 to reduce wild crop buffer zones, where required, to less than 1 km.

 In the event that wild harvest cannot be certified (if 1 km requirement cannot be attained), is parallel production prohibited between crop production (plantation) and wild harvest?
 If so under what circumstances might it be allowed?
 (343.2)